Use asset inventory to manage your resources' security posture

 - How many of my machines tagged with a specific tag have outstanding recommendations?

-- How many resources in a specific resource group have security findings from a vulnerability assessment service?
+- Which machines in a specific resource group have a known vulnerability (using a CVE number)?

 The asset management possibilities for this tool are substantial and continue to grow.

 The security recommendations on the asset inventory page are the same as those on the Recommendations page, but here they're shown according to the affected resource.
 For information about how to resolve recommendations, see Implementing security recommendations in Azure Security Center.

 |Release state:||General availability (GA)|